 Wind turbines are becoming increasingly popular as sources of renewable energy.
 And just as with airports, the preferred locations are far enough away from populated areas to minimise nuisance.
 If placed too close to airports, however, they create hazards to aviation, only some of which can be mitigated.
-Here we examine four issues that are central to the conflict.
+Here we examine four issues, other than the widely discussed issue of interference with airport radar and radio, that are central to the topic.

 Around the globe, governments are placing more and more wind farms to help meet renewable energy targets.
 Not only is their number multiplying; as the technology develops, wind turbines are also growing taller.